-If they struggle at reading they will probably struggle with school.
-If they struggle with school they will probably struggle with life.
-So the love of reading is huge.
+It is easy to see why.
+If a child struggles at reading they will probably struggle at school.
+If they struggle at school they will probably struggle with life.